How Long Should My Truck Mounted Air Compressor Last?

 Rotary Screw vs. Reciprocating

-The first and foremost factor in air compressor longevity is the style.
+The first and foremost factor in air compressor longevity is the compressor type.
 Rotary screw air compressors are hardy and powerful systems that have a significantly longer lifespan than reciprocating air compressors.
-If you plan to use your truck mounted air compressor for more than 5 to 10 years, a rotary screw air compressor is usually the smart way to go.
+If you plan to use your truck mounted air compressor for more than 5 to 10 years, a rotary screw air compressor is the smart way to go.

 Product Quality

 Product quality has a direct impact on air compressor longevity.
-For this reason, fleet managers, owners, and operators must look closely at the manufacturer or company they are purchasing from.
+For this reason, fleet managers and owners must look closely at the manufacturer or company they are purchasing from.
 Here are a couple of things to look for:

 • Manufacturing Location– Many people within the industry believe that air compressors manufactured start-to-finish in North America are better quality than air compressors imported or only assembled in North America.
-While it’s impossible to collect data that would prove this sentiment, keep it in mind when assessing your options.
-Be wary of companies that represent themselves as manufacturers while importing or outsourcing their critical components.
-When possible, choose truck mounted air compressors that are genuinely manufactured within North America by a company such as VMAC.
+While it’s impossible to collect data that would prove this sentiment, keep it in mind when assessing your options and choose truck mounted air compressors that are genuinely manufactured within North America by a company such as VMAC.

 • Quality Control– Manufacturers who are serious about quality have stringent quality control management processes.
-Companies who take this seriously will maintain their ISO 9001 certification, making them easy to identify.
-Ask to see a company’s ISO 9001 certification before purchasing an air compressor from them.
-(Note that ISO 9001:2015, which was introduced in 2015, is the latest ISO standard.)
+Companies who take this seriously will maintain their ISO 9001:2015 certification, making them easy to identify.
+Ask to see a company’s ISO 9001:2015 certification before purchasing an air compressor from them.

 Maintenance